 The traders, mainly from Germany, Slovenia and Russia, create special online platforms and Facebook groups with the physical hand-over mostly done at European reptile trade shows such as last weekend’s exhibition in Hamm, Germany, the largest reptile trade fair in Europe.

-According to Altherr, some dealers prefer not to have dedicated stands at the fair, since the fair prohibits the sale of venomous snakes, so they rather exchange the reptiles carried in their backpacks in nearby hotels.
+According to Altherr, some dealers prefer not to have dedicated stands at the fairs, instead trading the reptiles in their backpacks in nearby hotels, without the proper permits.

 Call to change EU legislation